Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 Synergist muscles assist the agonist in causing a desired action.
 Co-contraction happens when the agonist and antagonist contract together to foster joint stability

-- Muscular action: static (isometric) action - balance and stabilization training; concentric (shortening) action; eccentric (lengthening action).
+- Muscular action: Proprioceptive neuromuscular facilitation (PNF); static (isometric) action - balance and stabilization training; concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; eccentric (lengthening action) - isotonic muscle contraction in which the muscle lengthens against a resistance.

 - Kinetic chain movement: closed-kinetic-chain exercises >> end of the chain is fixed such as squat, emphasize compression of joints; Open-kinetic-chain exercises >> end of the chain is free such as seated leg extension, involve more shearing forces at the joint.